ClementNerma/LRVM/docs/Tutorial.md

 The CPU as well as individual components can be reset using their `.reset()` method.
 Resetting the CPU will simply halt it, set all its registers to 0 (except `smt` which is set to 1) and reset its cycles counter.

-Resetting a component is, if the component handles the signal correctly, set it to the same state it was when it was initially created.
+Resetting a component is, if the component handles the signal correctly, setting it to the same state it was when it was initially created.

 It's also possible to reset the motherboard using the same method name, which will reset the CPU as well as every single auxiliary components.